Former Community – We Moved

 Him: "If you would be able to spare a few minutes for a brief phone conversation or perhaps meet up for a quick coffee at your office in Santa Monica, I'd be more than grateful."

-We already know that the coffee idea is a bit of a WIIFT fail, but my focus is on the order in which the emailer has put these two options.
+We already know that the coffee idea is a WIIFT fail, but my focus is on the order in which the emailer put these two options.

-When you're looking to influence or persuade someone, you must remember that they are influenced by pain and gain (or "reward and punishment" as phrased in the research of the 25 cognitive biases).
-And, you must also remember that the vast majority of people are more motivated to avoid a loss than to seek a gain.
+People are influenced by pain and gain (or "reward and punishment" as phrased in some research) and oftentimes people are more motivated to avoid a loss than to seek a gain.

-So, when you want to influence someone to do something you want, a way that John B. Ullmen says you can use positive sentence structure to influence their behavior is by delivering the bad (painful) news first and good (positive) news last.
+So, one way to influence someone to do something you want is to use positive sentence structure to influence their behavior by delivering the bad (painful) news first and the good (positive) news last.

 You: (negative sentence structure) "We've had some success on this initiative, but we need to address certain problems."